inyourwalls/Blossom/README.md

 CoreTrust bug TrollStore uses was fixed on 17.0.1.
 This makes iOS 17.0 the only version this app is available on.

-#### Is there no way to get custom live wallpapers on later versions?

-Actually, there is.
-This app is just a convinient UI for replacing system files.
-You can replace the relevant files with `sparserestore` exploit (which was fixed too but the version range is way better).

-Check [this file](https://github.com/inyourwalls/Blossom/blob/main/sources/UI/LiveWallpaperEditorView.swift) and [this file](https://github.com/inyourwalls/Blossom/blob/main/sources/Wallpaper/Wallpaper.m) to see the relevant system files and how they are edited.

-To make wallpaper loop, crash the system `PhotosPosterProvider` process.
-That makes the "settling animation" replay itself.

-This is a side project of mine and I don't have any other device to check things.
-I also don't really plan on making other app to do this, so if anyone else wants to tackle this task, feel free to do so.

-I really don't understand why Apple made wallpapers suck so much as it's one of primary means of customization.

 ### I cannot create a new wallpaper

 If it looks like a crash whenever you try to select a photo for the wallpaper, disable "Loop" in the app and then you'll be able to create wallpapers again.